AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

 ---
 title: Install the Adobe Experience Platform Mobile SDK in a mobile Android™ app
-description: Learn how to get your tags property's embed codes and implement them in your website.
+description: Learn how to get your tag property's embed codes and implement them in your website.
 This lesson is part of the Implement the Experience Cloud in Mobile Android™ Applications tutorial.
 exl-id: 89d6aa9c-126a-45f1-bf71-1e0ef62fbd78
 ---
 # Install the Adobe Experience Platform Mobile SDK

-In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your tags property's Development environment.
+In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your tag property's Development environment.

 >[!NOTE]